 As the job market reboots, companies will need to place an emphasis on branding themselves to stand out to applicants just as much as applicants need to brand themselves to stick out to hiring managers.

 Luckily, job seekers can start this process immediately by creating a strong presence on sites like LinkedIn.
 Sharing content regularly, updating your profile, and interacting with others in your field will get you in front of folks and ultimately help you curate your personal brand.
 You can give recruiters and HR pros a taste of who you are before they even speak to you, helping your chances of getting hired.

-In 2021, there’s no guarantee that some industries will bounce back soon, if ever.
-Job seekers are now trying to develop new skills, learn new trades, or are even considering going back to school for higher degrees to make them competitive in the workplace.
+In 2022, job seekers are trying to develop new skills, learn new trades.
+They’re even considering going back to school for higher degrees to make them competitive in the workplace.
 We’ve learned, in tech specifically, that more traditional schooling doesn’t always guarantee better job placement.

 In fact, bootcamps and other tech trade schools continue to be the fastest, most effective track for quickly entering the tech community and finding employment.
 Knowing key programming languages and processes sets students up for jobs in any number of roles, many that are higher paying than the jobs they left behind.
-Career Karma breaks down what these job titles are and their median salary in 2021:
+Read what software engineer salaries look like in 2022.

-Unless you have a time machine and can see ahead to the future (in which case, we have questions), nobody can truly predict what the hiring trends for 2021 will look like for job seekers and employers alike.
+Unless you have a time machine and can see ahead to the future, (in which case, we have questions!) nobody can truly predict what the hiring trends for 2022 will look like for job seekers and employers alike.